circonus/irondb-docs/api/extension-caql.md

 ### Inputs

-Parameters can be submitted as query string parameters or as JSON payload.
+Parameters can be submitted as url-encoded query string parameters or as JSON payload.

 The following parameters are supported: